-If $M$ is a closed smooth manifold or compact ENR $S^0_M$ is dualizable \cite[18.5.1]{MS}.
-The object ${}_\phi B\pi_1(M)$ is dualizable \cite[17.3.1]{MS}.
+Both $S^0_M$ and ${}_\phi B\pi_1(M)$ are dualizable.
 For $\tw{(E\pi_1(M),\rho)}_+$ we do not have a dual pair in a bicategory, but we do have a map over $B\pi_1(M)\times B\pi_1(M)$ and a $\pi_1(M)\times \pi_1(M)$-equivariant map which make the usual triangle diagrams for a dual pair commute.
 The first map is defined by lifting any path in $B\pi_1(M)$ to $E\pi_1(M)$ and then evaluating at the end points.
-The quotient by $\pi_1(M)$ implies this will be independent of choices.
+Since we quotient by $\pi_1(M)$ this will be independent of choices.
 For the second map two points in the same fiber are taken to the group element that transforms one to the other.

-If $\hat{f}\colon B\pi_1(M)\to B\pi_1(M)$ is the map induced by $f$ the commutative diagram
+If $\hat{f}\colon B\pi_1(M)\to B\pi_1(M)$ is the map induced by $f$, the commutative diagram